Clustering under Perturbation Resilience

+The perturbation blows up all distances by a factor of $\alpha$ except for those distances between $p$ and $c(p)$.
+Formally,

-The key challenge in proving a bound on the selected bad points is to show that $c'_i = c_i$ for all $i$, i.e., the optimal centers do not change after the perturbation.
-Then in the optimum under $d'$ each point $p$ is assigned to the center $c(p)$, and therefore the selected bad points ($\hat{B}$) will move from their original optimal clusters.
-By $(\alpha, \epsilon)$-perturbation resilience property we get an upper bound on the number of selected bad points.
+The key challenge in showing the contradiction is to show that $c'_i = c_i$ for all $i$, that is, the optimal centers do not change after the perturbation.
+Once this is shown it is then immediate that in the optimum clustering under $d'$ each point $p$ is assigned to the center $c(p)$, and thus the selected bad points $\hat{B}$ will move from their original optimal clusters and all others will not. \yingyu{So the distance between the new clustering and the original clustering is $|\hat{B}| > \epsilon n$, which} is contradictory to the $(\alpha, \epsilon)$-perturbation resilience property.